Three ways to invest in commercial property in Australia

 A third option is to invest in an unlisted property fund.
 These are offered directly to the public by funds management companies.

-Unlisted funds - like their listed cousins - often pay distributions monthly making them a source of regular income.
-The downside is that upfront capital requirements are often higher than for A-REITs, and it can take longer to pull your money out if cash is needed urgently.
+Like their listed cousins, unlisted funds typically pay out regular distributions.
+The downside is that upfront capital requirements are generally higher and it can take longer to pull money out.

 Get stories like this in our newsletters.